-This is a continuation of my Microsoft v2 Endpoint Primer.
+This is a continuation of my Microsoft v2 Endpoint Series.
 If you haven’t read this article yet, I highly recommend starting there.
 I will be glossing over several bits of configuration we previously covered.

 As developers dig into Microsoft Graph, they inevitably find themselves needing permission scopes that require “Admin Consent”.
 These are scopes that have deemed worthy of requiring an Administrator to sign off before allowing lowly “normals” to authorize your application.